SamueleFacenda/nixos-config/README.md

 and home manager to configure my programs and desktop.

 My goal is to have a good looking hyprland config.

+### Note for surface devices

+At the moment that I'm writing (2023 10 10) the porting to nixos of the surface kernel is not working.
+I've made my own fork of nixos-hardware in order to fix it and I use it in my config.
+You can find in [here](https://github.com/SamueleFacenda/nixos-hardware)

 TODOS:
 - [x] zsh
 - [x] powerlevel10k